Starbucks to begin selling coffee infused with olive oil - NewsBreak

 The company’s principal beverage developer Amy Dilger said the process of steaming or shaking the olive oil with oat milk creates a “textural experience that’s similar to whole milk.”

 While Italy will be the first to try the olive oil-infused coffees, Starbucks plans to bring the drinks to Southern California this spring before expanding into Japan, the Middle East, and the United Kingdom.
-Fowl-free: McDonald’s debuts plant-based McNuggets
+New Mexico bill to ban plastic bags moves forward

 “Now, there’s going to be people who say, ‘Olive oil in coffee?
 But the proof is in the cup.
 In over 40 years, I can’t remember a moment in time where I’ve been more excited, more enthused that demonstrates the pride, the quality, the passion, the heritage and the craft of what Starbucks can do,” said Schultz.